 This city is so full of iconic buildings, we had to make a list of our must-see’s.

 Moscow is a city brimming with pretty buildings.
 We’re talking glittering gold onion domes towering atop iconic cathedrals, whimsically colored spires, museums stacked like birthday cakes and stately structures you won’t be able to stop photographing.
+Seriously just check out my biased list of Moscow's prettiest cathedrals to give you a taste.
 To make sure you see our top picks, we’ve put together this guide to make it easy breezy.

 We suggest getting a very early start so you can cram it all in on one day.
 Granted, if you squish this all in in a single day you’ll not have the luxury of spending a few hours shopping or a couple hours in a museum.
 We do suggest spending more time if you have it, that’s for sure!